-This is why VoltDB issues a warning for any non-deterministic queries in read-write stored procedures.
-This is also why use of an ORDER BY clause or a tree index in the WHERE constraint is strongly recommended for all SELECT statements that return multiple rows.
+The risk of mismatched results at run time is why VoltDB issues a warning for any non-deterministic queries in read-write stored procedures when you load the schema or classes.
+This is also why use of an ORDER BY clause or a tree index in the WHERE constraint is strongly recommended for all SELECT statements.